wlsf82/el-genio/README.md

 Run `npm test` to run the tests in headless mode.

-Or, run `npm cy:open` to open the Cypress App and run the tests in interactive mode.
+Or, run `npm run cy:open` to open the Cypress App and run the tests in interactive mode.

 ___